Estheroy/ml-wikis/wikis/perceptron/chapter1.md

 ## Abstract

-In machine learning, the **perceptron** is an algorithm for supervised learning of binary classifiers, which is a class of functions that can decide whether an input, represented by a vector of numbers, belongs to some specific class or not.
+The perceptron is a binary classifier that learns an explicit decision boundary from an example set of labelled data, which can then be used to classify new, previously unseen, data.
+The perceptron is the first published and arguably the simplest artificial neuron, which is the class of models that form the literal basic unit of neural networks and deep learning.
+The perceptron forms an ideal introductory concept to these topics because of its simplicity.

-The following sections is constructed as following:
+It's a multi-part series in which I am planning to cover the following:

-* What is perceptron?
+1. What is perceptron?
-* Inspiration of perceptron
+2. Core Idea
-* Perceptron architecture
+3. Geometric Interpretation
-* Perceptron Learning Algorithm
+4. Perceptron Learning Algorithm
-* Convergence and Limitation
+5. Convergence and Limitation